 When the sandwich finally arrived, it was a beauty to look at with brisket falling apart and bread not being able to support the mountain of smoked meat.
 It is always served on rye and with mustard so yellow it looks like a can of paint was spilled on bread.

 Experienced by our visit to Katz’s we ordered one sandwich to share.
 Katz’s pastrami sandwich was definitely a challenge to eat all on your own.
 Schwartz’s sandwich is quite smaller and makes a perfect meal for one person.
-So after finishing up the first one, we order one more right way.
+So after finishing up the first one, we ordered one more right way.

 I am not sure to whom the point goes here.
 On the one hand, more food is always great, on the other hand, I prefer to feel full but not stuffed at the end of the meal.
 So point to Katz’s for making a shareable delicacy and point to Schwartz’s for perfectly sized portions.
 I am not greedy: you get a point, you get a point, and you get a point!